Everyone knows that location is critical when selecting an investment property that will outperform.

 Proximity to schools with a good reputation is a must for many family buyers, with some purchasers prepared to pay extra to be within a particular school catchment zone so their children can either walk, bus or “train it” to school.

-As our population grows and our major cities increase in population by an estimated 10% over the next five years the walkability of an area will be become an even more important consideration for property investors seeking locations that will outperform into the future.
+As our population grows and our major cities increase in population by an estimated 5% over the next 8 years, the walkability of an area will become an even more important consideration for property investors seeking locations that will outperform into the future.

 Well…now you can find out how “walkable” your suburb is.